joakimmag/Light-Switch/README.md

 ## Contact

-Please use the issue tracker to report issues or send feedback.
+Please use the issue tracker for this repository to report issues.
+You can also use the issue tracker to give feedback.